libraryaddict/RedWarfare/README.md

 In the process of updating to 1.12.2 some features may have been broken.

 The maven structure is a bit weird and doesn't follow convention, when I created the project the folders were not created properly and I didn't want to waste time debugging a minor issue.

+Another point of interest is the exception handling.
+Namely: UtilError.handle(e);

+I wasn't sure how to log all exceptions and was trying this, by the time I realized it was a bad method it was not worth changing back.